schneiti/searouter-osm/Sea-Routing.md

 $dist(s, t) \geq |dist(v, L) - dist(t, L)| = \pi_t(x)$. $L \in V$ being a landmark, $v \in V$, $t \in V$ being the target/destination node.

-This new heuristic function itself is more efficient to compute than computing the linear distance between two nodes on earth using the Haversine forumala.
+This new heuristic function itself is more efficient to compute than computing the linear distance between two nodes on earth using the Haversine formula.
 All in all, this results in two additional speed-up factors of ALT algorithms:

 1. Better heuristic for $A*$ algorithms
 2. More time-efficient heuristic function